opentargets/notebooks/assets/README.template.md

 ## Testing

-This project includes automated smoke tests for all notebooks, running monthly on GCP Cloud Run.
+This project includes automated smoke tests for all notebooks.

 ### Run Tests Locally